dgl-prc/m_testing_adversatial_sample/README.md

 The folder **build-in-resource** contains some essential resources,including:

 - dataset:
-	- the complete mnist and cifar10 dataset
+	- the complete MNIST and CIFAR10 dataset
-	- the adversarial samples with the attack manners described in our paper
+	- the adversarial samples with the attack methods described in our paper
 - mutated_model: the mutated models used in the paper
-- nr-lcr: the label change rate of legitimate sampels.
+- nr-lcr: the label change rate of normal sampels.
-- pretrained-model: lenet for mnsit,and googlenet for cifar10.
+- pretrained-model: Lenet for mnsit,and GooGleNet for cifar10.

 # Useage
 NOTE: we enable users to specific the required parameters just following the instructions printed by the shell file.

-To quickly start the reviewing work, we recommend using the docker image.
+We recommend using the docker image.
 See INSTALL file in this directory to get about its useage.
 Now, we assume that one has successfully load the image.

 ###1.
 Enter the Work Directory
-To quickly start the experiment, we provide some script shells for each function modules.
-Those scripts are placed in folder "scripts".
-So, enter in it and start our experiments.
+To quickly start the experiment, we provide some script for each module in folder "scripts".
+Just enter the folder and start the experiments.

 ```
 cd scripts/